 - Transaction amounts.
 What are the minimum and maximum trade amounts the dealer can help you arrange?
 Do these fit with your trading needs?

 - Fees.
 How much will you be charged in fees on each transaction?
 Is there a flat fee or does the amount vary based on the size of the trade and your personal circumstances?

 - Sign-up process.
 What do you need to do to sign up for an account?
-Are there KYC/AML requirements to fulfill?
+Are there KYC/AML requirements to fulfil?

 - Supported currencies.
-Check a list of all of the cryptocurrencies the broker can help you purchase.
+Check a list of all the cryptocurrencies the broker can help you purchase?
 Is it limited to major currencies like bitcoin, Ether and Ripple, and are there any currencies missing that you’d like to acquire?

 - Security and storage.
 How does the broker store client assets?
 What sort of protective measures does it have in place to ensure the security of client funds?

 - Reputation and reviews.
 How long has the broker been in business?
-Do they specialize solely in OTC trading or do they also offer other services?
+Do they specialise solely in OTC trading or do they also offer other services?
 How do other users rate their service?

 By considering the above and other factors, you’ll be able to make a more informed decision when choosing an OTC broker.